ragul-n/ragul-n.github.io/_posts/2025-03-16-Trumpflation-is-much-worse-than-inflation.md

 ### On “Trumpflation”

 Trump tariffs will surely raise prices, but not every price increase is inflation.
 Sometimes, it is simply an increase in real prices.
 Taxes—such as tariffs—drive real prices up.
-This is different from a general rise in prices and wages (or inflation).
+This is different from a general rise in prices and wages (i.e. inflation).
 On the face of it, an increase in real and nominal price might look similar, but there are a few important differences.
-Inflation typically raises both wages and prices, whereas real price increases do not
+Inflation typically raises both wages and prices, whereas real price increases do not.

 A permanent increase in tariffs should be seen as a shock to productivity (or TFP, in economist speak).
 This shouldn’t come as a total surprise if you’re familiar with Mill's idea of “trade as a form of technology, akin to the railroads.”
-A shock to productivity—and thus tariffs—will always drive up real prices.
+A shock to productivity—and thus tariffs—will always increase real prices.
 Broad-based tariffs will raise the real cost of everything and make everyone poorer, at least in the short run.

 Trump's hope is that in the medium-to-long run, businesses will reorganize themselves to overcompensate for the short-term costs of tariffs.
 Has it ever happened before?
 No, but every once in a while, some countries try it out—just in the hope that it might work for them.